diskuv/dkml-installer-ocaml/README.md

-# DKML Installer for Diskuv OCaml
+# DkML Installer

-The Diskuv OCaml distribution is an open-source set of software that supports software development in pure OCaml.
+The DkML distribution is an open-source set of software that supports software development in pure OCaml.
 The distribution's strengths are its: